 Masan subsidiary, Masan MEATLife Corporation (MML), and De Heus Vietnam have signed a memorandum of understanding (MOU) aimed at optimizing and driving productivity of Vietnam’s feed, farm, and food (3F) sectors.

-Vietnam, which De Heus first entered in 2008, has the fifth largest feed market in the region.
+Vietnam, which De Heus first entered in late 2008, has the fifth largest feed market in the region.
 It is also one of the world’s top pork consuming countries.

 Supporting independent livestock and aquaculture farmers and ensuring their competitiveness in the medium and long-term is a major priority for both companies.